Patteerrik/Garden_Grill/testing.md

 ### Accessibility Testing

+#### WAVE Testing

+* All pages were tested with the [WAVE Web Accessibility Tool](https://wave.webaim.org/).
+*  No accessibility errors were found on all tested pages.

 #### Lighthouse testing

-* After a lot of effort and improvements, I’ve managed to score green in all Lighthouse metrics across every page.
-By adding meta descriptions and keywords, I was able to push the SEO score to 100.
-The best practice warnings were related to the Google Map iframe, which I couldn’t fully resolve.
-By hiding the iframe and replaced it with a button I was able to increase the performance and best practies to green.
+* After a lot of work and improvements, I was able to get green scores in all Lighthouse metrics on every page.
+Adding meta descriptions and keywords helped push the SEO score to 100.
+At first, using the Google Map iframe made the Best Practices score drop to 75.
+I fixed this by adding a "Show Map" button instead, which raised the Best Practices score to 100.

 ![Alt text](main/static/images/Lighthouse-test-readme.png)